Opening Hours

 Generally, a car warranty covers unforeseen mechanical or electrical vehicle failures.
 Standard policies cover the engine, transmission and drive train, while a more comprehensive package can cover the whole vehicle, subject to policy exclusions.

-ALA provide three levels of warranty cover.
-Silver is the most standard level for vehicles up to 150,000 miles and 16 years.
-Gold is the second-most comprehensive plan covering vehicles less than 100,000 miles or 12 years.
-Platinum coverage is the most comprehensive, available for cars less than 80,000 miles or 8 years.
+ALA provides three levels of warranty cover.
+Silver covers key areas with a 150,000 mile limit for cars less than 16 years old.
+Gold is the second-most comprehensive plan, protecting a wide range of your items.
+It covers vehicles with less than 100,000 miles or 12 years.
+Platinum coverage has the most comprehensive cover, available for cars less than 80,000 miles or 8 years.
+There is no time limit once your policy starts (except for wear and tear coverage on Platinum)

 Compare ALA Warranty coverage